flowersinthesand/portal-java/atmosphere/README.md

 The following types of beans are required.
  * `javax.servlet.ServletContext`

 ServletContextListener is a recommended entry point where the application starts.
-The AtmosphereServlet named `portal` will be created and added to the context automatically.
+The AtmosphereServlet will be created and added to the context per app automatically.

 ```java
 @WebListener